ubergarm/r1-ktransformers-guide/README.md

-Run DeepSeek-R1 671B unsloth quants with ktransformers
+DeepSeek-R1 671B unsloth quants on ktransformers
 ===
-In early testing ktransformers is running faster than llama.cpp right now for DeepSeek-R1 GGUF inferencing for some system configurations.
+In early testing ktransformers is running about 2x faster than llama.cpp right now for DeepSeek-R1 GGUF inferencing for some supported system configurations and quants.

 While ktransformers is still rough around the edges and not production ready imo, it does seem to have implemented some optimizations ahead of llama.cpp for R1 including: